North Carolina Boat Registration Cost, Renewal & NCWRC Title Steps (2026)

 Boat Title & Title Transfer in North Carolina

 Vessels 14 feet or greater in length, personal watercraft, and vessels with a recorded lien.
-Title is included with new/transfer registration.
+NCWRC lists new or transfer registration-and-title totals separately from renewal-only totals.

 Issued by: North Carolina Wildlife Resources Commission